acdh-oeaw/generic-de-web-app/_posts/2016-08-14-part-5-clean-up-the-code.md

 `for $doc in collection("/db/apps/thun-demo/data/editions")/tei:TEI`

-To remove the application’s name from this function we use the variable *$config:app-root* which, according to the inline comment to this variable/function "Determine[s] the application root collection from the current module load path."
-For our application this means that $config:app-root will resolve into `/db/apps/thun-demo/`.
+To remove the application’s name from this function we use the variable *$config:app-root* which, according to the inline comment to this variable/function
+> Determine[s] the application root collection from the current module load path."
+For our application this means that *$config:app-root* will resolve into `/db/apps/thun-demo/`.
 Since our XML/TEI documents are stored in `/db/apps/thun-demo/data/edition/` we have to add this last part.
-This we achieve with the xQuery function *concat* which concatenates two or more strings.
+This we achieve with the xQuery function *concat()* which concatenates two or more strings.
 Everything put together resolves in:

 ```xquery
 declare function app:toc($node as node(), $model as map(*)) {